In this article

 Add hyperlinks with the link icon.
 Break hyperlinks with breaking link icon.

-Use the ‘clean’ button to remove HTML that has been added to your text area.
+Click ‘clean’ to remove HTML that has been added to your text area.

-Use the <html/> to quickly edit the HTML in a text area.
+Click <html> to edit the HTML in a text area.

-Click on the Styles tab in any block to edit the styles for all text blocks or just this one.
+Click on the Styles tab in any block to edit the styles for All blocks or This block.
 You can edit all the styles under the Styles tab.
 You can also edit margin and padding under Styles by opening the container.

-Select the image block on the preview panel and add content on the edit content panel.
+Select the image block on the right panel then add content on the left.

 Select the upload arrow to browse to a file for upload or simply drag and drop your file on top of the upload arrow.